本ブログは観光業、企業接待、留学生対応等で英語案内が必要ながら、多忙で準備に時間をかけられない方々の為にすぐに使える情報を分かりやすく解説しています。

 《英語》

-- When was the shrine built?
-Shrines in Japan range from those over a thousand years old to others built much more recently.
+- Shrines in Japan range from those over a thousand years old to others built much more recently.

 - In fact, shrines like this were constructed in later periods; originally, there was nothing here at all.
 Ancient Japanese people believed that deities descended from the heavens and dwelled in specific rocks (iwakura), giant trees, or mountains.